-As hard as they work at temporary tactics they could expend the same amount of effort – nay, they could expend far less – to learn about color systems and processes already in place; systems and processes that provide qualified and objective information that can help them choose the right colors.
-It’s just most people don’t know they exist.
-Don’t know how that happened but I can do something about it – like, right now!
+As hard as they work at temporary tactics they could expend the same amount of effort – nay, they could expend far less – to learn about color systems and processes already in place.

-In close proximity to every Home Depot paint counter where they mix paint, you will find one of these bolted to an end cap.
+In close proximity to every Home Depot paint counter where they mix paint, you used to find one of these bolted to an end cap.

 Notations look like this, for example, 61YY 89/040.
 That’s the notation for the first white square below.
 You’ll find the notation on the second line.
 The first line is the color name.
 The last line is a reference number, it’s not part of the notation.